 offers specialized training for senior citizens.
 A consumer specialist will come speak to your organization on issues that directly affect seniors and how to avoid fraud that is often directed towards the elderly.
 We also offer information booths for trade shows, health fairs, conferences, community showcases, senior days and related events.

-In limited circumstances, our office is also empowered to investigate and prosecute fraud perpetrated on senior citizens.
-In these instances, our office will vigorously pursue any legal action available against these predatory scammers.
+In limited circumstances, our office is also empowered to investigate and litigate unfair trade practices perpetrated on senior citizens.
+In these instances, our office will vigorously pursue legal action available against persons committing unlawful acts.

 According to national statistics, people over 65 constitute only 12 percent of the population, but they make up 30 percent of scam victims.
 Through publications and presentations, the Attorney General Jeff Landry's Consumer Protection Section

 is committed to protecting Louisiana Senior Citizens from becoming victims of fraud.

 Con-artists are very convincing.
 It is probably a scam if:

 - The caller says you must act immediately.
 Legitimate businesses do not pressure you to act until you have thoroughly reviewed the offer.